 Effective October 23, 2016, the Company entered into a four-year master services agreement with UCL Consultants Limited, an entity affiliated with University College of London ("UCL"), which is a shareholder of the Company.
 Pursuant to the agreement, UCL Consultants Limited provides pre-clinical research and development under the direction of the Company.
-In connection with the agreement, the Company issued several work orders during the years ended December 31, 2016 and 2017 in the aggregate amounts of £1,161,149 and £241,053, respectively, or approximately \$1,574,000 and \$311,000, based upon the average exchange rates during the years ended December 31, 2016 and 2017, respectively.
+In connection with the agreement, the Company issued several work orders during the years ended December 31, 2016 and 2017 in the aggregate amounts of £1,402,202, or approximately \$1,885,000, based upon the average exchange rates during the years ended December 31, 2016 and 2017, respectively.
 Either party may terminate the agreement by giving 30 days written notice.
-Total research and development expenses under this agreement for the years ended December 31, 2016 and 2017 and the three months ended March 31, 2017 and 2018 was approximately \$278,000 and \$538,000, and \$108,000 and \$189,000, respectively.
-Future obligations, under the agreement equal £927,823, or approximately \$1,301,921 through October 2020.
+Total research and development expenses under this agreement for the years ended December 31, 2018 and 2017 was approximately \$636,000 and \$538,000, respectively.
+Future obligations under the agreement equal £612,382, or approximately \$779,685, through October 2020.